 Up to five people can apply for a Start-up Visa as owners of a single business.
 But, to meet the ownership requirements:

 - each applicant must hold at least 10 percent of the voting rights in the business, and

-The applicant must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas(speaking, reading, listening, writing).
-Must take a language test from the CIC-approved agency.
+The applicant must meet the minimum level of the Canadian Language Benchmark (CLB) 5 in either English or French in all of these four areas(speaking, reading, listening, and writing).
+Must take a language test from a CIC-approved agency.

 Settlement Funds Requirements: